inSreeMan/DeskOverlay/README.md

 * You can specify the content to be displayed, and it can be a calculated or automated output from one of your scripts or tools with a specific set of data like current system IP information etc.
 * Taskbar info mode is designed for quick system identification purpose, so it is recommended to use it with a relevant label that should be displayed on taskbar.
 * Advanced settings can be modified using settings.json file.
 Please refer to the sample settings.json file provided for more details on available settings and their valid values.
+* A quick hide and show option is included by default using a keyboard shortcut linked with "Break" key.

 ## Installing the applciation